 Data Redaction (blacklining)

 The same method can be applied to any document containing privacy-sensitive information.
-Below you can see the example with a passport, where several fields are redacted.
+Below, you can see an example where several fields are redacted.

 Data Scrambling